Murders of Channon Christian and Christopher Newsom: Reaction

 According to the Associated Press, some bloggers and media critics claimed that the national media ignored the murders because the victims were white while all five suspects were black.
 Most news reports came from local media and online news sites.
 Erroneous early reporting made claims of dismemberment and mutilation of Christian's body.
-The District Attorney denied most of the original reports containing misinformation; the source was a federal deputy US Marshal after the suspects' arrest in Kentucky.
+The District Attorney denied most of the original reports containing misinformation; the source was a federal deputy U.S. Marshal after the suspects' arrest in Kentucky.

 The president of Criminal Justice Journalists, an association of crime, court, and prison writers, editors, and producers, said:

 I can't say that this one would have had any more coverage if five whites had been accused of doing these things to two blacks, absent a blatant racial motive... as bad as this crime is, the apparent absence of any interest group involvement or any other 'angle' might also explain the lack of coverage.

-Police Chief Sterling Owen IV said there was no indication that the crimes were racially motivated.
+Police Chief Sterling Owen IV said that there was no indication that the crimes were racially motivated.
 "We have no evidence to support the notion that this was a race-based crime.
 We see this as a cold-blooded murder."

 "There is absolutely no proof of a hate crime," said John Gill, special counsel to Knox County District Attorney Randy Nichols.
 "We know from our investigation that the people charged in this case were friends with white people, socialized with white people, dated white people.
 So not only is there no evidence of any racial animus, there's evidence to the contrary."

 Some commentators disagreed, claiming that such a crime represented motives of racial hatred.
 Conservative political commentator Michelle Malkin repeated this opinion on her blog and on Fox News' The O'Reilly Factor program.
 Newsom's mother also disagreed with the assertion that the offenders were not motivated by racism.
 "If this wasn't a hate crime, then I don't know how you would define a hate crime," said Newsom's mother.
 "It may have started out as a carjacking, but what it developed into was blacks hating whites.
 To do the things they did, they would have to hate them to do that."
-Christian's father, addressing those whom he believes used his daughter's death to further their agenda, stated: "[the crime] ain't about you."
+Christian's father, addressing those who he believes used his daughter's death to further their agenda, stated: "[the crime] ain't about you."